-Biosafety
+Biosafety and Biosecurity

-The EHS Biosafety Biosecurity program minimizes the risks of lab-acquired illness to ensure proper containment for activities utilizing biohazardous materials and to maintain compliance with regulations on recombinant or synthetic nucleic acid molecules and biohazardous materials.
+The EHS program minimizes the risks of lab-acquired illness to ensure proper containment for activities utilizing biohazardous materials and to maintain compliance with regulations on recombinant or synthetic nucleic acid molecules and biohazardous materials.

 All laboratories designated as Biosafety Level 2 and above must have a lab-specific biosafety manual per federal regulations.
 To assist principal investigators in complying with these requirements, per ASU policies EHS 101, EHS 112 and EHS 114, the biosafety biosecurity group in EHS developed documents and templates to be incorporated into the lab-specific biosafety manual see the researcher tab below.